Living History Village at Dorris Ranch

-The Living History village at Dorris Ranch is an immersive interpretive experience that brings to life the rich cultural heritage of the people who lived and worked on the property that is now Dorris Ranch.
+The historical village at Dorris Ranch is an immersive interpretive experience that brings to life the rich cultural heritage of the people who lived and worked on the property that is now Dorris Ranch.
+It is open to the public during regular park hours, except when the space is rented.

 Local teachers helped build these historical replicas with the aid of grants from the U.S. Department of Education.